Service Learning Trips

 Costa Rica (June 10 – June 21, 2019)

 Students will travel and work in the rural northern and central parts of Costa Rica, visiting with local families.
-Service activities emphasize ecological conservation and may include projects with schools, grassroots organizations, and communities.
-Students learn about Costa Rica’s commitment to environmental stewardship through visits to national parks, wildlife preserves, and conservation organizations.
-The group will visit a variety of habitats, including coastal, tropical dry, mountain, tropical rain, and tropical cloud forest types.
+Service activities will emphasize ecological conservation and may include projects with schools, grassroots organizations, and communities.
+Students will learn about Costa Rica’s commitment to environmental stewardship through visits to national parks, wildlife preserves, and conservation organizations.
+The group will experience coastal, tropical dry, mountain, tropical rain, and tropical cloud forest habitats.

 Approximate Cost: $3,895 – $4,195*

 As guest scholars with the Nuclear Studies Institute of American University, students will travel to Hiroshima, Nagasaki, and Tokyo to study the atomic bombings and related history.
 Students will attend commemorations of the seventy-fourth anniversaries of the bombings and will meet surviving hibakusha (“explosion-affected people”).
 This extraordinary opportunity will allow participants to connect their coursework in Japanese history to people who lived it, and to bear witness to their stories.